yiisoft/test-support/docs/en/README.md

 ## Event Dispatcher [PSR-14](https://github.com/php-fig/event-dispatcher)

-The `SimpleEventDispatcher` class is offered as an implementation of `EventDispatcherInterface`.

-You can pass any number of closure-listeners to the `SimpleEventDispatcher` constructor.
-Listeners should decide, should they process the event or not, as `SimpleEventDispatcher` does not contain complex logic for matching an event to a listener.
-Simultaneously, the dispatcher is PSR-compliant and consider `StoppableEventInterface`.
+The `SimpleEventDispatcher` is a test-specific event dispatcher.
+You can pass any number of closure-listeners to its  constructor.
+SimpleEventDispatcher` does not contain any complex logic for matching an event to a listener.
+Every listener should decide by itself if it processes an event or not.
+The dispatcher is PSR-compliant and works with `StoppableEventInterface`.

 If your code sent an event to `SimpleEventDispatcher`, then in tests you can check this using the following methods: